eigr/spawn/README.md

 ## Overview

-Spawn is based on the sidecar proxy pattern to provide a multi-language Actor Model framework and platform.
+Spawn is based on the sidecar proxy pattern to provide a polyglot Actor Model framework and platform.
 Spawn's technology stack on top of BEAM VM (Erlang's virtual machine) provides support for different languages from its native Actor model.

 Spawn is made up of the following components: